 FR-656.
 The message on this case says the following:

-Colon submission received from New York; unapproved for processing.
+“{0} submission received from {1}; unapproved for processing.
 Outreach required.
 Do not contact patient directly.
-Contact MD.
+Contact MD.” {0} is replaced by the short name of the orderable. {1} is replaced by the two-letter state code.

 FR-657.
 The holding case should be able to be enabled or disabled via a configuration file parameter or database setting; we may need to turn this holding case off quickly and without a software release.

+The initial settings for Commercial Mercury are below: